Pop Culture Roundup (for Early February 2012)

 “Indian Reservation” also became the most popular song in my childhood home that summer, as my older sister purchased the 45 record and played it repeatedly.
 Some Native Americans used the Paul Revere and the Raiders version in their struggle for civil rights.

-The song would later be covered by UK band 999 and be sampled in a Tim McGraw song.
-Below is the Paul Revere and the Raiders version of “Indian Reservation.”
+In addition to the version by Paul Revere and the Raiders, the song would later be covered by UK band 999 and be sampled in a Tim McGraw song.

 The Cherokee